 Project execution is as much hard work of completing the planned tasks but also managing and follow up the progress.
 You cannot really prevent the surprises to happen in project execution even by the most careful planning.
 Even though you cannot predict the surprises the best project managers are well prepared.
 The most common way is to add some slack in the schedule.
 A couple of extra days here and there forgives you some random delays in single tasks.
 There can be also some alternative routes defined beforehand in the schedule.

 Regardless of the failover strategy selected later the most important thing is to be aware of the deviations as early as possible and act promptly.
 This is called control.
 It’s easier to adjust the work little by little every day rather than redoing the whole week work on Friday afternoon.

 Additional Moving Parts – OS and Framework Versions

 First of all, we’re not developing the support for the new versions of frameworks and tools only by ourselves, but we’re getting leverage on active open source communities.
-Secondly, Testdroid’s open and modular architecture enables us to replace the most parts on the fly without additional integration effort.
-These both mean in practise we’re able to take an additional ace from the sleeve by adding significant amount of resources to critical path tasks.
+Secondly, our open and modular architecture enables us to replace the most parts on the fly without additional integration effort.
+These both mean in practice we’re able to take an additional ace from the sleeve by adding a significant amount of resources to critical path tasks.
 Every project manager knows this isn’t usually possible in traditional projects without significant additional cost.

 Putting Software and Hardware Pieces Together

 The deployment phase is the most predictable part of the plan.
-This is basically assembling the HW and SW pieces together like lego blocks building the final solution.
+This is basically assembling the HW and SW pieces together like Lego blocks building the final solution.
 We know all the components and their dependencies beforehand and it shouldn’t be a no-brainer to put the puzzle together.
 It is so simple in theory you don’t really expect any risk, but the infrastructure possesses the biggest risk actually.